medizininformatik-initiative/clinical-cohort-definition-language/ccdl-tests/ccdl-v3/README.md

 The mapping and concept-tree files are downloaded by `mvn generate-resources`.
 Every term code used in these examples resolves against that snapshot, so a translation failure means a real problem, not a missing code.
-All nine translate.
+All ten translate.

 ## Test data